genotoul-bioinfo/dgenies/src/dgenies/md/doc_run.md

 Optional field

-If you download backup from a previous job, you can add it here to restore the job.
+If you downloaded the backup file from a previous job, you can enter it here to restore the dot plot.
 In this case, don't fill previous fields, only this one is required.

-With the selector at the left, you can choose giving a local file or an URL.
-For a local file, select it by clicking on the button at the right.
+With the selector at the left, you can choose to select a local file or enter an URL.
+For a local file, click on the button at the right to select it.